Online Writing Courses Courses for Credit

-Many schools offer free online courses and materials through OpenCourseWare (OCW) projects.
-While formal admission isn't necessary to access lectures and other materials, these courses don't usually award college credit.
-Students looking for the same ease of access and the opportunity to apply their study time towards a degree or certificate program might want to consider courses that can lead to an alternative form of credit.
+For individuals interested in pursuing a career in writing, many schools offer free writing courses and materials through OpenCourseWare (OCW) projects.
+While formal admission isn't necessary to access lectures and other materials, these free online writing classes don't usually award college credit.
+Students looking for the same ease of access and opportunity to apply their study time towards a degree or certificate program might want to consider writers' courses that can lead to credit through Study.com.

 - Conventions in Writing: Usage - Instructors discuss tips for developing clear sentence structures, good diction and a strong writing style.

 - Parts of an Essay - This chapter covers prewriting strategies and methods for organizing an essay.
 The importance of a strong thesis, smooth transition sentences and an engaging introduction are also discussed.

 - Essay Writing - The differences between persuasive and personal essays are covered alongside strategies for addressing the audience and anticipating opposing views.

 - How to Revise an Essay - Instructors demonstrate strategies for using sources in an essay and evaluating an argument's logic or evidence.

 - Using Source Materials - Tips for writing a bibliography or works cited page and avoiding plagiarism are covered in this chapter.

 Through MIT's OCW program, students can download a variety of undergraduate and graduate-level course materials that cover topics in areas such as essay, expository, and technical writing for students interested in exploring a technical writing degree program.
 Course activities and formats include assignments, exams, lecture notes, and video presentations.

 - Writing and Reading the Essay focuses on the essay as a popular literary genre.
 The syllabus indicates two essay anthologies as course texts, which can be purchased online.
 Course activities include a reader's journal and a series of personal writing assignments.